justinseger015-ctrl/myclaudeflowsetup/README.md

 2. Check agent file format (.md files with YAML frontmatter)
 3. Update paths in agent_headers_extract.txt if needed
 4. Explicitly reference: "Use agents from .claude/agents/phdresearch/"
+5. Restart Claude Code.
+If you make new agents you have to restart before they are recognized.
 ```

 ### Issue: Serena Tools Not Working